vijayanajay/simplest/docs/roadmap.md

         * Reports that summarize the entire discovery process: what was explored, what worked, what didn't, and why.
         * Comparative views of multiple auto-generated strategies.
     4.  **Override Mechanism**: Allow analysts to "lock" certain parameters or rules if they have strong convictions, while letting the system optimize others.
+    5.  **(New) Portfolio Construction**: Integrate `skfolio` to allow users to combine multiple discovered strategies into an optimized portfolio, considering correlations and risk targets.
 * **Python Library Candidate**: Primarily enhancements to `meqsap.cli` and `meqsap.reporting`.
-A new small utility `meqsap_strategy_manager` could handle saving/loading/versioning of strategy templates if it becomes complex.
+A new small utility `meqsap_strategy_manager` could handle saving/loading/versioning of strategy templates if it becomes complex. `skfolio` would be a direct dependency for portfolio construction features.

 ## Proposed Python Libraries